SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 which increments ``numberOfEdits`` every time the ``value`` property is set to a new value.

-The ``TrackedString`` structure and the ``value`` property both receive the default access level of “internal”.
+The ``TrackedString`` structure and the ``value`` property do not provide an explicit access level modifier, and so they both receive the default access level of “internal”.
-However, the access level for the ``numberOfEdits`` property is treated differently.
-Even though it is a stored (rather than a computed) property, its setter is marked with a ``private(set)`` annotation to indicate that the property should only be settable from within the same source file.
+However, the access level for the ``numberOfEdits`` property is marked with a ``private(set)`` annotation to indicate that the property should only be settable from within the same source file.
 The property's getter still has the default access level of “internal”, but its setter is now private to the source file in which ``TrackedString`` is defined.